Are you iron deficient?

 According to our data, women aged 18-30 are the most likely to be iron deficient, with 31-40-year-olds a close second, and 41-50-year-olds coming in third.
 Once women reach their 50s, their chance of being iron deficient significantly drops.

 Of course, it’s important (as always) for a doctor to view your results alongside your lifestyle information and other markers.
-Low ferritin could also signal anaemia, hypothyroidism, vitamin C deficiency, celiac disease, and many other conditions.
+Low ferritin could also signal anaemia, hypothyroidism, vitamin C deficiency, coeliac disease, and many other conditions.

 Now, let’s look at how to improve iron deficiency among women – and why is it less likely in later life.